MicrosoftDocs/well-architected/well-architected/ai/training-data-design.md

 The preprocessing logic depends on the problem, data type, and desired outcomes.
 Following are some common techniques for preprocessing.
 This list isn't exhaustive.
 The actual criteria for your workload will be driven by business requirements.

 - **Quality**.
-Preprocessing can ensure that training data is stripped of noise.
+Preprocessing can help you ensure that training data is stripped of noise.
 The goal is to ensure that every row in your training data represents a clear observation or a good example that's relevant to your use case and to eliminate observations that lack quality or predictive power.
-When you use this technique, preprocessing should exclude low-quality or non-predictive data.
 For example, if you collate product reviews, you might choose to eliminate data that's too short.
 You need to discover what data quality will lead to meaningful predictive results.

 - **Rescoping**.
 Source data fields that are too specific can restrict predictive powers.
 For example, consider an address field.
 Broadening the scope from full address (house number and street name) to a higher level, like city, state, or country, might be more relevant.